SumiSastri/dev-blogs/docs/Java/part_9_10-java-class-relationships.md

 __The concept of multiple inheritance__

+An interface, like an abstract method, only has a signature - it has no method body, no functionality, no attributes.

 If a class needs to use methods and attributes from multiple sources, it may need to implement some methods or extend the inheritance of the class.
 Therefore there is no super class, but several classes where attributes and methods need to be picked and mixed.

 Interfaces allow for this kind of multiple inheritance.
 Interfaces have no method body, no functionality, no attributes.
 It is a signature of a contract between 2 classes - the class that implements the Interface, represents a capability that is used not inherited.